GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/customize-install/index.md

 1. Listen for the `beforeinstallprompt` event.
 2. Save the `beforeinstallprompt` event, so it can be used to trigger the install flow later.
-3. Alert the user your PWA is installable, and provide a button or other element to start the in-app installation flow.
+3. Alert the user that your PWA is installable, and provide a button or other element to start the in-app installation flow.

 ### Listen for the beforeinstallprompt event